ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+roasting himself against the chimnoy,
+and apparently plunged into a state of
+profound meditation.
+Finding upon
+inquiry that he belonged to the 9th
+Illinois, one of the most gallantly
+behaved and heavy losing regiments at
+tho Fort Donnelsnn battle, and part of
+whioh was aboard, I began to interrogate
 him on tho subject.
 His philosophy was
 so much in the Falstaffian vein that I
 will give his views in his own words, as